readonlylink/readonlylink/README.md

 npm run format  # Format the code
 ```

+Notes:

+- Currently, this is a pure frontend project,
+  we do NOT need any backend server to run it.

 ## Contributions

 To make a contribution, fork this project and create a pull request.